 Marriage: Jacqueline Lavinia (Brown) Jackson (December 31, 1962-present)

-Education: North Carolina Agricultural & Technical State University, Greensboro, 1964, B.A. - Sociology; Chicago Theological Seminary, 2000, M.Div.
+Education: North Carolina Agricultural & Technical State University, Greensboro, 1964, B.A. in Sociology; Chicago Theological Seminary, 2000, M.Div.

-Ran for president twice but has never held elected office.
+Ran for US president twice but has never held elected office.

 After high school graduation, Jackson received an offer from the Chicago White Sox and a football scholarship from the University of Illinois.
 He chose the football scholarship but later transferred to North Carolina A&T State University.